alonzi/DAACS-Intro-to-R/part-II.md

 ### Takeaway
-That's the thing about R programming.
-Everything you do is a function. (for the nerds: we call R programming 'functional').
-The key step here is recognizing a function when you see one.
+* Everything you do is a function. (for the nerds: we call R programming 'functional programming').
+* The key step here is recognizing a function when you see one.

 ## Packages (aka bundles of functions)